Table of contents

 - any line contained in the message header

 - CI Detection section is used to try to associate the right CI with the even or incident.
 You must select :

-- a CI type and one specific field to active it
+- a CI type and at least one CI field to active it.

 - Test data section allows opening an already existing email message to help with a configuration of a rule.
 A green checkmark will appear if the criteria correspond to the opened email message